JosephMichael7/bookmark-box/README.md

 - Onchain bookmark concept
 - Simple project structure for continued development
 - Suitable foundation for experimenting with bookmark storage and discovery flows

+## Getting Started

+Follow these steps to set up the project locally.

+### 1. Clone the repository